Today’s Beard Styles

 9) The Chin Strap – The Chin Strap beard is a minimalist beard that really needs the hair style to go along with it.
 It requires precise grooming and can be as simple or as elaborate as the wearer wishes.
 If you have a closely cropped head of hair you’re going to want the upper ends of the Chin Strap near the ears to fade down to the skin.
 But that said no part of the Chin Strap should ever be more than a quarter inch long.
 The Chin Strap is an accent beard meant to highlight and complement the lines of the face.
 As such you’ll want to make sure the beard never encroaches on your cheek or extends down to the neck.
 Moustache is optional with the Chin Strap but if you decide to wear one it too should be narrow and closely cropped.
 Looks best on men with a square-ish face.

 10) The Serious – Another beard that could use a name makeover the Serious – sometimes call the Full Serious – is probably what most people think of when they think of a beard.
 It encompasses most of the hair on your face though you don’t want to let it creep too far up the cheeks toward the eyes.
 You’ll also want to keep the neck clear beyond where it meets the underside of the chin.
-The moustache should be full but not so long that it’s drawn into a handlebar or covers your mouth.
+The mustache should be full but not so long that it’s drawn into a handlebar or covers your mouth.
 As the Serious beard tends to fill out the lower portion of the face visually it can be confidently worn by just about anyone from round-faced gents to their thinner counterparts.

 11) Mutton Chops – Mutton Chops are the original sideburns and became popular in the post-Civil War era after being popularized by Union General Ambrose Burnside.
-With Mutton Chops you allow the sideburns and moustache to grow together while fully shaving the chin and neck areas.
+With Mutton Chops you allow the sideburns and mustache to grow together while fully shaving the chin and neck areas.
 Mutton Chops today are typically cropped closer than their historical antecedents although there are plenty of men who still prefer the Burnside bushiness.
-There’s also a popular variation that takes a pass on the moustache and confines the hair to the side of the face.
-Hugh Jackman often sports this variant while playing the Wolverine, although he does occasionally let the moustache grow out a bit too.
+There’s also a popular variation that takes a pass on the mustache and confines the hair to the side of the face.
+Hugh Jackman often sports this variant while playing the Wolverine, although he does occasionally let the mustache grow out a bit too.
 Works best with round or square faces.

 12) Designer Stubble – This look, first popularized by Don Johnson’s character Sonny Crockett in the 1980s TV show Miami Vice, has been a constant on the cultural landscape ever since.
 Pop sensation George Michael was another believer in the power of designer stubble and perhaps the most famous contemporary champion of the look is Jason Statham.
 It’s the ultimate in cool looks but one of the more difficult to maintain due to the fact that you need to keep it closely cropped at all times.
 If you have a square face and a full beard Designer Stubble will often work for you.
-An electric beard hair trimmer can be used to maintain the look but it takes some practice.
+An electric beard trimmer can be used to maintain the look but it takes some practice.

 14) The Van Dyke – The name of this beard is taken from its most famous proponent; the Northern Renaissance painter Anthony Van Dyke.
 Today, nearly 400 years after the artist’s death it remains a favorite of men everywhere and is one of the more distinctive beard styles you can adopt.
 The Van Dyke is similar to the Two Tone but the edges of the chin are shaved inward until only a narrow strip is left down the middle of the chin.
 This strip is often grown to several inches in length and cropped to a point.
-The moustache portion of the Van Dyke is typically allowed to grow out a bit and either twirled into a mild handlebar or grown out onto the cheek where it’s trimmed into a curl.
+The mustache portion of the Van Dyke is typically allowed to grow out a bit and either twirled into a mild handlebar or grown out onto the cheek where it’s trimmed into a curl.
 The Van Dyke does a good job complementing the facial lines of men with narrower chins.

 17) The Clean Shave – We couldn’t do a list dealing with facial hair without giving voice to the opposing camp.
-For those who have tried various sorts of beards and found them not to their liking, those who wish to take a break from facial hair or those who have just never been able to fathom why someone would want to let hair grow on their face we present the Clean Shave.
+For those who have tried various sorts of beards and found them not to their liking, those who wish to take a break from facial hair or those who have just never been able to fathom why someone would want to let the hair grow on their face we present the Clean Shave.
 It’s hard to beat the clean shave when it comes to looking clean and neat.
 It’s been the go-to look for millennia and in all likelihood isn’t going away anytime soon.
 It’s the preferred look of the boardroom and there are few grooming activities that yield a more satisfying end result than a really great shave conducted by a skilled barber using a straight razor.
 Anyone can and does do the Clean Shave.
 It’s the one time when all men’s beards are equal.

-Maintaining your Beard
+Maintaining Your Beard

 If you’ve opted for facial hair you have a responsibility to make sure it’s always clean and well taken care of.
 The longer the beard, the greater the amount of maintenance it will require.
 Keeping it clean though is not just a matter of appeasing onlookers, it’s common sense hygiene as a poorly maintained beard can lead to problems with the underlying skin and can also attract and harbor bacteria that will give the beard a funky odor.
-You should clean your beard as often as you wash your hair and using a conditioner will help keep it feeling fresh and light.
+You should wash your beard as often as you wash your hair and using a beard shampoo will help keep it feeling fresh and light.
 To dry it you can either rub it gently with a towel and let it air dry or use a hair dryer that’s set to cool or warm.
-You should also consider finding a good beard oil as this will help your beard maintain a healthy glow while moisturizing the underlying skin.
+You should also consider finding a good beard oil or a beard balm as this will help your beard maintain a healthy glow while moisturizing the underlying skin.